“The flame of love shall burn into our hearts the memory of our noble dead.”

 Back in his native Moglia, Italy, the town would name a main thoroughfare after the artist: “Pompeo Coppini Avenue.”
 Here in Frederick, Maryland we have a beautiful monument depicting the man who penned our national anthem.
 Tens of thousands have visited the site over the past (nearly) 120 years, and many more will continue to do so into the future.
 Coppini's triumph is Mount Olivet's "petra."
 Not bad for an immigrant who came to this country with nothing, but left so many treasures behind.

 Well, it’s been another tough season finish for the Washington Capitals and their loyal fans.
-They “rocked the red” until the bitter end Wednesday night, losing in game 7 of the second round to their arch-nemesis, the Pittsburgh Penguins.
+They “rocked the red” until the bitter end Wednesday night, losing in game 7 of the second round of the playoffs to their archnemesis, the Pittsburgh Penguins.
 The most crushing blow was the “déjà vu” aspect: the Caps were eliminated from Stanley Cup contention last year in the second round, by the same team, and on the same exact date of May 10th!
 To add insult to injury, they had won the President’s Trophy, both this season and last.
 This award, presented by the NHL (National Hockey League) goes to the team that finishes with the most points (i.e. best record) during the regular season.
 Unfortunately, this does not heal the wound of failing to attain the coveted Stanley Cup.

 Oh well, what can you do?
 There’s always next season, but that is a small consolation for the players, fans and even local sports media that follow the team.
 Among Mount Olivet’s interred population of 40,000, I venture to say that hundreds were former hockey fans, along with likely some players, recreational or collegiate.
 I can’t say with certainty who these people are, as I don’t have documentation.
 Sometimes we can easily spot team allegiance as many granite and marble monuments (in the new section of course) display sports logos carved in stone such as the Redskins, Ravens, Orioles and Terps.
 Other gravesites are adorned with small flags and pennants of the deceased favorite team.